Kumard8x/Project_1_Vehicle_price_Detection/README.md

 - Root Mean Squared Error (RMSE)

 ## Result
+Used model: RandomForestRegressor with 2.5% of error accuracy.
 The model successfully captures the relationship between vehicle specifications and price.
 Features like year, mileage, make, engine type, and drivetrain have a strong influence on price.